min2ha/ukwa-site/content/target/40090/index.en.md

   "subject": "National Assembly for Wales Election, 2016 " }

-# Lyn Ackerman on Facebook (Plaid Cymru candidate for Islwyn)

 Lyn Ackerman is the Plaid Cymru candidate for Islwyn at the 2016 National Assembly Election.